Overcast · 55°

 4. Is able to read and write the English language.

 5. Is not a drug addict or a drunkard.
-Is of good moral character as determined by a thorough background investigation including a fingerprint search conducted of local, state and national fingerprint files and has not been convicted of a felony or a crime involving moral turpitude.
+Is of good moral character as determined by a thorough background investigation, including a fingerprint search conducted of local, state, and national fingerprint files, and has not been convicted of a felony or a crime involving moral turpitude.

 6. Is not by reason of conscience or belief opposed to the use of force when appropriate or necessary to fulfill his/her duties.

-8. Has an uncorrected vision of not less than 20-100 in either eye; correctable to 2-20 and normal color vision.
+8. Has an uncorrected vision of not less than 20-100 in either eye; correctable to 20-20 and normal color vision.

 9. Has normal hearing in each ear as determined by an examining physician.

-10. Has participated in an oral interview held by the hiring authority or representative(s), to determine such things as appearance, background and ability to communicate.
+10. Has participated in an oral interview held by the hiring authority or representative(s) to determine such things as appearance, background, and ability to communicate.

 11. Able to write clear, readable reports.

-12. Will be working nights, weekends, holidays, as well as week days.
+12. Will be working nights, weekends, holidays, as well as weekdays.

 14. Good communication skills.